 Unlike traditional Scrum Masters, who work at a single team level, SAFe Scrum Masters work within an enterprise context.
 They have to know what their team's role is in relation to the Agile Release Train (ART) and how they interact with other teams and roles.
 This expanded view makes the SAFe Scrum Master certification especially relevant in larger enterprises that adopt scaled agile frameworks.

 I have witnessed the career impact of this certification.
 One of my mentees, Jack, went from being an ordinary employee to spearheading his company's agile transformation within six months of obtaining the certification.
-The difference, I noted, was his understanding of not just scrum, but how it scales across an enterprise.
+The difference, I noted, was his understanding of not just Scrum, but how it scales across an enterprise.

 Other SAFe Scrum Master Responsibilities include: